HarryFray/old_school_fiesta_tech/README.md

-# Old School Fiesta
+# OLD SOL FIESTA

-The initial purpose of this project is to support Old School Fiesta Events!
+The initial purpose of this project is to support OLD SOL FIESTA Events!

 First occurrence: June 21st at Lekker Coffee, be there or be a real bitch.